servian/GiT_2023/README.md

  * The user will be directed towards the account page of Databricks.
  * Create an community edition account by giving user's details and choosing the link below to proceed with community edition for any free trial of databricks.
  * Proceed to Azure databricks account.
- * Once in the databricks account , select the Data Engineering and Science space and create a folder as "GiT2023", we can proceed with creating or importing the shared notebooks in the same folder.
  * We also need to create the clusters to run the notebooks, load the respective libraries into the cluster to run the notebook.
  * List of libraries to be loaded as PyPI packages:
      * flax